-Date Time Name What are the physical characteristics of your twig?
-Weather Draw and describe your twig, including the size, shape, Describe the twig: and placement of the buds, leaf scars, and bud scale scars.
-Questions I have about the twig: TWIG DIAGRAM Terminal bud (not present on every tree species) Leaf scars Previous season's growth Side bud
+Date Time Name What are the phy ysical characteristics of your twig?
+Weather Dra and p w and describe your twig, including the size, shape, blacement of the buds, leaf scars, and bud scale scars.
+Describe the twig: Questions I have about the twig: 1 TWIG DIAGRAM Previous season's growth Terminal bud (not present on every tree species) Leaf scars Side bud Bud scale scar Amount of twig growth last year: